BrightLab-ANVIL/Practice/README.md

 A place to practice git and GitHub
 --------------

-This repository contains three scripts: one written in BASH, one written in Python and one written in MATLAB.
+This repository contains three scripts: one written in BASH, one written in Python and one written in MATLAB!

 Feel free to change any of them, to test your git and GitHub skills!